rishadomar/tapi/README.md

 7. Write a getting started guide
 8. Where should cyprus run.
 On github page?
 9. Be able to Login for MyChat, then run APIs as authenticated user
+10. Show error on failure of an execute.
+Like: 500 reason: xxxx
+11. Show URL (+ final URl with replaced values) being run

 ## Cyprus docs